Randomness for Free: Randomness for Free in Strategies

-{\bf Undecidability result for \POMDP s.} The results of~\cite{BBG08} shows that the emptiness problem for probabilistic coB\"uchi (resp.
-B\"uchi) automata under the almost-sure (resp. positive) semantics~\cite{BBG08} is undecidable.
-As a consequence it follows that for \POMDP s the problem of deciding if there is a pure observation-based almost-sure (resp. positive) winning strategy for coB\"uchi (resp.
-B\"uchi) objectives is undecidable, and as a consequence of Theorem~\ref{thrm:pomdp} we obtain the same undecidability result for randomized strategies.
-This result closes an open question discussed in~\cite{GriponS09}.
-The undecidability result holds even if the coB\"uchi (resp.
-B\"uchi) objectives are visible.
+{\bf Undecidability result for \POMDP s.} The results of~\cite{BBG08} show that the emptiness problem for finite-state probabilistic coB\"uchi (resp., B\"uchi) automata under the almost-sure (resp., positive) semantics~\cite{BBG08} is undecidable.
+As a consequence it follows that for finite-state \POMDP s the problem of deciding if there is a pure observation-based almost-sure (resp., positive) winning strategy for coB\"uchi (resp., B\"uchi) objectives is undecidable, and as a consequence of Theorem~\ref{thrm:pomdp} we obtain an analogous undecidability result for randomized strategies.
+The undecidability result holds even if the coB\"uchi (resp., B\"uchi) objectives is visible.

-\begin{corollary} Let $G$ be a \POMDP\/ with initial state $s_*$ and let $\target\subseteq S$ be a subset of states (or subset of observations).
-Whether there exists a pure or randomized almost-sure winning strategy for Player~1 from $s$ in~$G$ for the objective~$\coBuchi(\target)$ is undecidable; and whether there exists a pure or randomized positive winning strategy for Player~1 from $s$ in~$G$ for the objective~$\Buchi(\target)$ is undecidable. \end{corollary}
+\begin{corollary} Let $G$ be a finite-state \POMDP\/ with initial state $s_*$ and let $\target\subseteq S$ be a subset of states (or union of observations).
+Whether there exists a pure or randomized almost-sure winning strategy for player~1 from $s_*$ in~$G$ for the objective~$\coBuchi(\target)$ is undecidable; and whether there exists a pure or randomized positive winning strategy for player~1 from $s_*$ in~$G$ for the objective~$\Buchi(\target)$ is undecidable. \end{corollary}